Empower Your Practice

 What is a Hybrid Consultation Model?

 The ultimate goal of implementing templates is to create a seamless path from booking to payment, often utilizing a hybrid consultation model.
 A disjointed workflow, where the video call happens on one platform, the notes in another, and the billing in a third, creates friction and data loss.
-An integrated system like Medesk ensures that these elements communicate with each other.
+An integrated system like Medesk connects these elements so that patient records, documentation, and invoicing all work together without manual transfers between tools.

 The Ideal Workflow: